 15. Instead of Saying No, Maybe You Should Redirect Him.

-Some subscribe to the mentality that “no” is a bad word around children.
+Some people believe that “no” is a bad word around children.
 When your kids are seconds away from knocking a glass vase over, “no” works faster than redirection, but thanks for the tip!

 16. You’re Coddling Them.

 Only you know what is best for your child.
-If they need mom or dad, if they need help, if they need a hug, it’s yours to give.
+If they need mom or dad, help, or a hug, it’s yours to give.
 Don’t let anyone else call the shots with the love you give your kids.

 17. You Should Never Co-Sleep With Your Kids.
 It’s Dangerous and a Terrible Habit.